ReverieWisp/Java-Playground/README.md

 # Java-Playground
-Eclipse playground for java stuff
+Eclipse playground for java stuff - this is a single java project